Jamie Bryson: Namagate

 In 2015, Bryson made a number of allegations concerning the sale of loans and properties by the National Asset Management Agency on his blog.
 This culminated in him giving evidence to the Northern Ireland Assembly's Finance Committee, in which he accused the First Minister of Northern Ireland, Peter Robinson, of corruption.

 In August 2016 Bryson was accused of leaking the name of his source in the NAMA revelations, an accusation he strongly denied.
 The leak of the information regarding Daithí McKay, resulted in the MLA resigning his seat.

-Bryson is to be put trial on a charge of conspiracy to commit misconduct in public office.
+Bryson is to be put on trial on a charge of conspiracy to commit misconduct in public office.
 He issued a High Court challenge seeking to prevent his prosecution in 2021.
 His challenge failed in November 2021.

+2024 DUP meeting leaks

+On 29 January 2024, Bryson again came to prominence when he live-tweeted a private meeting of the DUP party executive.
+The meeting was called to discuss a proposal to bring the DUP back into power-sharing government and the party had gone to great lengths to ensure that the proceedings remained private.
+Shortly after the meeting started, Bryson began to share what was being discussed on his X account.
+The following day it was reported that a senior DUP executive member was wearing a wire which was used to relay the proceedings directly to Bryson.
+Following the incident, political professor Jonathan Tonge dubbed Bryson "The Man Behind the Wire", a humorous reference to the republican protest song, The Men Behind the Wire.

 Personal life

-Bryson is an amateur footballer who previously played for Linfield F.C., Bangor F.C. and Crusaders F.C.
-Bryson subsequently signed for East Belfast, before giving up playing to become a manager.
+Bryson is an amateur footballer who previously played for East Belfast, before giving up playing to become a manager.
 As of 2021, he coaches amateur league team Donaghadee FC.